 In McHenry County, the first Wednesday of each month is Green Wednesday!

-May 6: Helping Monarch Butterflies Survive, Micheal Rizo, U.S. Forest Service staff (tentative)
+Helping Monarch Butterflies Survive, presented by Micheal Rizo, U.S. Forest Service staff

 Join us at Duke's Alehouse & Kitchen, 110 N Main Street in Crystal Lake.
 Head upstairs at Duke’s for info and inspiration, business and pleasure.
 Come talk about “greening” the future with others.
 Must be 21 to purchase alcohol - non-alcoholic drinks are available, of course!

 We have an information table set up, and you are welcome to bring information about your green products and services each month to share.

 Additional parking is available at the train station.

 - Founded in North London in 1989, Green Drinks is now active in over 600 cities worldwide. -